gradle/gradle/design-docs/ide-integration.md

 #### Test cases

-- A source dependency can only be replaced if the binary dependency exists in a binary repository.
+- A source dependency can only be replaced if the binary dependency exists in any of the declared binary repositories.
 Otherwise, don't allow substitution.
 - Substituted projects are not built as part of the multi-project build (e.g. no tasks are invoked to compile the code and create the JAR file).
 - The workspace as a whole is buildable.
 That means all dependencies can be resolved, no compilation issues occur.
 - If the list of repositories was changed in the build script (e.g. by editing the file), BuildShip will need to check if substituted dependencies are still valid.